mcquiggi/Pi-VAX/README.md

 # Pi-VAX
 Compute Pi to an arbitrary number of digits using VAX FORTRAN.
 Why, you ask?
 Why not?

+The program uses Machin's series for computation of pi.
+See https://en.wikipedia.org/wiki/John_Machin for details.

 Set DIGITS in the source file PI.FOR to the number of digits desired.

 To compile/link under VMS: